-A. Disabled Sizes – Check the corresponding boxes of the sizes that will not have their retina equivalent generated.
+Disabled Sizes – Illustrated as A. Check the corresponding boxes of the sizes that will not have their retina equivalent generated.

-B. Auto Generate – Check this box if you would like to generate retina images automatically when images are uploaded or re-generated.
+Auto Generate – Illustrated as B. Check this box if you would like to generate retina images automatically when images are uploaded or re-generated.
 The sizes checked under the ‘Disabled Sizes’ option will be skipped.

-C. Full Size Retina – This is only available in the Pro Version.
-A retina version for the full size image will be considered required.
+Full Size Retina – Illustrated as C. This is only available in the Pro Version.
+A retina version for the full-size image will be considered required.

 Most settings here are recommended for regular image uploads and can be left to the default settings.
 Some settings are also only available if you’re using the Pro Version of WP Retina x2 plugin.
 Settings here include the method of how retina images are delivered, the quality of Image Compression, PictureFill, Admin Screen and Mobile settings.

 The Pro tab is where you can enter your Pro Version serial number, if you have one.
 If you would like to get the Pro version of the WP Retina x2 plugin, you can purchase it on the WP Retina 2x website.